Advancing Research on Unconscious Priming: When can Scientists Claim an Indirect Task Advantage?

 The study reported two experiments.
 In E1, there were two outline conditions, line vs. rectangle.
 The line condition yielded a negative congruency effect which we treated similar to a standard (positive) priming effect.
 The rectangle condition was NIE.
 In E2, the rectangle condition with prime duration of $50$~ms produced a large $d'$ so that no \ITA{} was claimed.
 Hence, we only considered the rectangle condition only for $33$~ms. For the line condition, $33$~ms and $50$~ms trials were analyzed together since there was no interaction effect.

-SR: ``The results from the FC task indicated that similar prime visibility, equivalent to chance level, was obtained in the two preposed object type conditions.
+Standard Reasoning: ``The results from the FC task indicated that similar prime visibility, equivalent to chance level, was obtained in the two preposed object type conditions.
 This finding confirmed that primes were processed subliminally in the primary task'' (p.~425).

 The study reported one experiment with masked and unmasked conditions.
 We only considered the masked condition for which an \ITA{} was claimed but not the unmasked condition.
 In the direct task, we had to compute average $d'$ from the openly accessible material.
 In the indirect task, EEG components were measured.
 For EEG preprocessing, some trials had to be rejected leading to an average of 131 trials.
 We assumed that rejection rate was approximately equal in the two indirect task conditions.

-SR: ``Analysis of the sensitivity measure $d'$ indicated that faces were not consciously identified in the masked condition.
+Standard Reasoning: ``Analysis of the sensitivity measure $d'$ indicated that faces were not consciously identified in the masked condition.